- China Tours +

 With the development of the country‘s economy and opening to the outside world, many sports events, some at international levels are held in China.
 China Highlights has listed the following sports events in China.
-Check out our China Sports Events Tours.

 The Great Wall Marathon has been held annually at the Huangyaguan section of the Great Wall every May since 1999.
 It is regarded as one of the most challenging marathons in the world.
 Huangyaguan literally means "Yellow Cliff Pass".
 During the marathon, participants have to climb thousands of stone steps varying in length and size and many steep ascents and descents to complete the course.
 The Great Wall Marathon is definitely an extraordinary experience.
 While it puts your physique to the competition, you will also ejoy the breathtaking sights around you.

 The Formula One Chinese Grand Prix is held in Shanghai every year since 2004.
 The Formula One Chinese Grand Prix 2004 achieved an unprecedented success in Shanghai and the Formula One has been much more prevalent in Shanghai and many other big cities in China since then.
 The Shanghai International Circuit, regarded as one of the most impressive circuits in the world, is really new, which was officially opened at 2004.
 The facilities and architecture are in their best situation.